alexeyinkin/flutter-keyed-collection-widgets/README.md

 ## Problem

-With traditional widgets you write something like
+With traditional widgets, you write something like
 ```dart
 const tabFavorites = 0;
 const tabSearch = 1;